 - The remaining six teams from each conference will play in Wild Card games, giving Wild Card weekend two extra games each year (six games in total).

-- The winners of the title games will then play in Super Bowl LV, which is scheduled for Feb.
-7 at Raymond James Stadium in Tampa Bay.
+- The winners of the title games will then play in Super Bowl LVI, which is scheduled for Feb.
+13 at SoFi Stadium in Inglewood, California.

-The NFL last tinkered with the postseason 30 years ago as in 1990, the playoffs expanded from 10 to 12 teams.
+Prior to last season’s changes, the NFL last tinkered with the postseason 31 years ago as in 1990, the playoffs expanded from 10 to 12 teams.

 How to bet on the NFL Playoffs